 We are a provider of temporary labour solutions in various sectors within the UK labour market.
 We have our head office in Warrington in the UK.
-The Group has over 1,000 employees in the UK and operates primarily in the United Kingdom, with some overseas travel being undertaken by our employees as required.
+The Group has over 1,000 employees in the UK and operates primarily in the United Kingdom, with some overseas travel being undertaken by our employees as and when required.

 - Brookson Solutions Limited – an umbrella business supplying labour to various industries and sectors in the UK via recruitment businesses.

 - Brookson CIS Solutions Limited – an umbrella business supplying labour to various industries requiring Construction Industry Scheme registration in the UK via recruitment businesses.

 - Brookson Financial Limited – independent financial advisory services to temporary workers, personal service companies and micro-businesses in the UK.

 - Brookson Limited – an accountancy practice providing specialist business support services to micro-businesses and personal services companies in the UK, as well as payroll services and back office support services to small, medium and large UK based businesses.

 - Brookson Legal Services Limited – a legal practice providing specialist legal support services to micro-businesses, personal service companies and NHS organisations throughout the UK.

 - Innova Financial Solutions Limited – independent financial advisory services to temporary workers, personal service companies and micro-businesses in the UK.

 - Intouch Accounting Limited – an accountancy practice providing specialist business support services contractors and personal services companies in the UK.